hyoshioka0128/BusinessApplication-ReleaseNotes.ja-jp/articles/October18/powerapps/catch-handle-and-report-errors-and-write-null-values-to-databases-with-canvas-apps.md

 ---
-title: "キャンバス アプリによるエラーの捕捉、処理、レポートとデータベースへの Null 値の書き込み"
+title: Catch, handle, and report errors, and write Null values to databases with canvas apps
-description: "アプリ開発者は発生したエラーをコントロールし、補足的なメリットとして Null 値を書き込めます。"
+description: App makers can take control of errors when they happen and, as a side benefit, write Null values.
 author: gregli-msft
 manager: KVivek
 ms.date: 9/3/2018